Mark Pollock helps people to build resilience and collaborate with others so that they achieve more than they thought possible.

 In 2010 a fall from a second story window nearly killed him.
 Mark broke his back and the damage to his spinal cord left him paralysed.
 Now he is on a new expedition, this time to cure paralysis in our lifetime by exploring the intersection where humans and technology collide.

 As a speaker, Mark is best known for his 2018 TED Talk focused on resolving the tension between acceptance and hope (go.ted.com/markandsimone) delivered jointly with his fiancée, Simone George.
 It gathered over 1.5 million views in its first 6 months online and has been translated into 12 languages.
 He has inspired millions of people in hundreds of organisations and is a Davos, World Economic Forum, InnoTown, F.ounders, EG and Wired speaker.

 Listen to Mark’s podcast to learn more about him here

-Selected by the World Economic Forum as a Young Global Leader and appointed to the Global Futures Council on Human Enhancement, Mark is on the Board of the Christopher and Dana Reeve Foundation (USA) and is a Wings for Life Ambassador (UK).
-He is the subject of the acclaimed documentary called Unbreakable, has spoken at TED Global, Davos, Wired and is co-Founder of the global running series called Run in the Dark.
+Co-Founder of the global running series called Run in the Dark (www.runinthedark.org), Mark has been selected by the World Economic Forum as a Young Global Leader and is a former member of the Global Futures Council on Human Enhancement.
+He is a UBS Global Visionary, is on the Board of the Christopher and Dana Reeve Foundation (USA) and is a Wings for Life Ambassador (Europe).

 "Explorers have a desire to make sense of the unknown.
 I believe that spirit of exploration is in all of us" Mark